 Our pets are members of our families, but sometimes pets unknowingly invite an unwelcome guest to take up residence in our carpets, couches, and corners.
 Fleas are one of the most annoying insect infestations that can occur in a home.
-Find out how to get rid of fleas and keep them from coming back.
+Here's how to get rid of fleas and keep them from coming back.

 What You Need to Remove Fleas